User1Jazz/ApexAI/Documentation/ApexAI-Documentation-Main.md

 ## Defining Custom States
 - Custom states must inherit from `AIState` class and define `OnStart()`, `OnUpdate()`, and `OnExit()` functions.
 - When defining your own states, make sure you mark condition functions with `[TransitionFunction]`
-- The outlined state class is shown below:
+- The custom state class is outlined below:

 ```
 using UnityEngine;